webOS Studio - VS Code Extension

 Package Manager

-Package Manager manages SDKs for webOS app developement.
+Package Manager manages SDKs for webOS app development.
 Users can install and uninstall SDKs with a simple click.

 Package manager UI

-In order to launch the Package Manager on Windows, VS Code has to be opened in administrator permission.
-On Mac and Ubuntu, the system prompts you for the root user password during component installation.
+• For Mac and Ubuntu: the system prompts you for the root user password during component installation.

-When a user runs the Package Manager for the first time, a pop-up message for selecting directory will show up.
-Once the directory is set, all SDKs are installed in this directory.
+When the user runs webOS Studio for the first time, a pop-up for selecting a directory will show up.
+This directory stores configurations and downloaded files for the Package Manager.

 Configuring a directory for Package Manager